-Writers Write is your one-stop resource for writers.
+Writers Write is your resource for writers.
 In this post, we share 10 ways to proofread your writing.

 I bet you’ve heard the maxim ‘Epistola non erubescit’ by Cicero, which means ‘Paper can’t blush’.
 He said it 2,000 years ago.

 Some writers treat their audience like paper and they don’t even try to proofread their texts, leaving this task to online spell checkers instead.
 That’s sad!

 Writers forget they create texts for people, not robots.
 It’s not a machine who will read your copies but human beings, sensitive to the form and content they consume.
 Unlike with paper, people can blush when reading poor texts.
 As you know, they hate spelling and grammar mistakes.